We are going strong: Farmer leaders as protest enters 100th day | Headlines

 ''It has united farmers like never before.
 Haryana and Punjab farmers are united.
 Despite deep attempts at communal mobilisation in UP, Hindu and Muslim farmers are united in this protest.
 Gujjars and Meenas are united in Rajasthan," Yadav said.

-Kavitha Kuruganti of the All India Kisan Sangharsh Coordination Committee (AIKSCC) agreed and added that the movement had proven very “constructive” socially as well.
+Kavitha Kuruganti of the All India Kisan Sangharsh Coordination Committee agreed and added the movement had proven very "constructive" socially as well.

 ''The farmers movement has to be assisted on multiple levels.
 There is a very important but limited agenda of securing our four demands, but beyond that is the issue of what the farmers movement has been able to achieve as larger outcomes. ''In Punjab, socially...things like substance abuse, alcoholism and so on have come down because the youth have been constructively engaged in the movement," she said.